 OneDrive's Files On-Demand feature will keep Backblaze from being able to back up the OneDrive folder.
 Disabling this feature allows Backblaze to back up the OneDrive folder.

 OneDrive's Files On-Demand feature frees up space on your hard drive by keeping the files in the OneDrive folder online, rather than saved to your computer.
-Backblaze cannot back up files that are not saved on your computer.
+Backblaze can only back up files that are saved and stored on your computer.

 To disable OneDrive's Files On-Demand feature, follow these steps: